Harford Performance Center Indoor Soccer Rules

 Cancellation of Games:

-If any games are canceled for any reason, referees will be notified prior to showing up to Harford Sports Arena, by the assigner through the arbiter, and if possible, by a phone call.
+If any games are canceled for any reason, referees will be notified prior to showing up to Harford Sports Arena by the assigner through the arbiter, and if possible, by a phone call.
+Game could be postponed due to weather, acts of god, power outages, and dangerous situations.
+Players, Coaches, and Referees should look at the website when in doubt.
+Referees and Coaches will be notified by Harford Via email.

 If a player sustains a significant injury, please notify the Danny Taylor, the owner of Harford Sports, and Jay Grabowski, the league assigner.